Rockwell Field: History

 Map of San Diego Bay, featuring Rockwell Field, Coronado, National City, and the surrounding area.

 The field was originally called the Signal Corps Aviation School.
-It was the first U.S. Army school to provide flying training for military pilots, and North Island was the school's first permanent location.
+The school had originally opened at College Park Airport, College Park, MD in 1911 but due to the inability to fly in the winter the school permanently moved to San Diego by 1913.
+The North Island location was the school's first permanent location.
 The Aviation School was officially established on North Island in 1912.

 In 1910, climatic conditions, flat terrain, good beaches, and protected stretches of water attracted Glenn H. Curtiss, aviation pioneer and Wright Brothers' competitor, to North Island, where he founded an aviation school.
 At that time, North Island really was an island, separated from South Coronado on the Silver Strand peninsula by a narrow bight of water.
 Both North Island and South Coronado were privately owned, but North Island had not been developed.
 In January 1911, Curtiss signed a contract with the owner of North Island to use the land for three years for a flying school, which was established in February 1911.
 Curtiss invited the Army and the Navy to send officers to his new school for flying training.
 The Army sent three airmen to the Curtiss school in early 1911, but they were ordered to Texas before completion of their training.
 During the winter of 1911 to 1912, the Navy sent three pilots to the Curtiss School for flying training.

 The Army's Signal Corps Aviation School relocated the Curtiss airplane group from its original location at College Park, Maryland, to North Island from November to December 1912, instead of to Augusta, Georgia, as it had the previous winter.
 The Wright group, organized as the 1st Provisional Aero Squadron, came to North Island after mobilizing in Texas in March.
 The Army Flyers established a tent camp at the north end of North Island, and for about a year, the Signal Corps Aviation School rented airplanes and hangars constructed for the Curtiss school.
 None of the buildings from this early period, constructed on the north end of the island, still exist.
 Existing historic and architecturally significant buildings reflect the use and development of Rockwell Field from 1918 to 1935.